Goziechukwu/muse_school/README.md

 - add more courses as products
 - remove courses
 - approve or disapprove card payments for any course.
+- create and view a list of instructors and their biographies

 ## Technologies Used